metalmachine76/metaltracker/MetalTracker.Trackers.Z1M1/readme.txt

 MAIN UI
 -------

-Maps
+Maps:

 There are 11 maps you can select:

-Overworld, the 9 Dungeons, and Zebes.
+The overworld, the 9 dungeons, and Zebes.

+Maps are divided into rooms, where each room is one game screen:

+- If a room square is grayed out this means it is included in the shuffle (based on session flags).
+- If a room square is not grayed out, and it contains a letter, this indicates the item slot class for the room, which can be useful for routing.
+- Portal connections on the map are shown in green.
+- Non-portal connections (such as shops, take-any-road, etc) will be shown in white.
+- Items will be shown on the map with icons.

 Map interaction is currently mouse-based only:

-- You can click and drag the map.
+- You can click and drag the overworld and Zebes maps.
 - Clicking a room will select it and show the details for that room in the "Room Detail" panel.
 - Right-clicking applicable rooms will show a menu where you can choose an exit or destination to connect the room to.
 - Double-clicking a room will shade the room.
 Double-clicking again will remove the shade.
 Suggested use is to shade a room if you've collected the item there, explored the room, or don't care about it.

-Portal connections on the map are shown in green.
-Non-portal connections (such as shops, take-any-road, etc) will be shown in white.
-Items will be shown on the map with icons.

-Room Detail
+Room Detail:

 Allows you to view and edit details for the room you clicked on the main map.
 Some rooms have nothing to track and won't show here.

-Inventory/Goals
+Inventory/Goals:

 You can use this section to keep track of your current inventory, as far as major equipment and quest items.